 We like it.
 One of the reasons why plans for our future keep coming up when we’re walking our dogs is because we enjoy the journey.
 Every day that we get closer to our dream is an accomplishment that was made possible not by some “ingenious” plan to retire early, but with the understanding that our future is more important than our present.

 To us, working is a means to an end, nothing more.
 Our jobs do not simply provide us with the resources to aimlessly meander our way through our lives, working straight up until the average retirement age in the United States that has risen, amazingly, into the low 60s.
-Instead, our jobs are how we achieve our goals of early retirement; of living in red rock country in northern Arizona; of traveling for months at a time experiencing the most that our world has to offer.
+Instead, our jobs are how we achieve our goals of early retirement; of traveling full-time throughout this beautiful country of ours – that most of us Americans never see.

 It is important to note: much to the contrary of what our mothers would have us believe, there is nothing “special” about my wife or I. We are normal Americans with access to the same resources as everybody else.
 Where we differ from the majority is in the path that we have taken to maximize happiness.